HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 After Pressurizing, these connections will not be destroyed immediately.
 Instead, they will wait until examination by Idle Examination Period: if Idle (that is the management port `show @@backend` is marked as Idle) connections are bigger than 512, then the connections shall be destroyed to 512; if smaller than 512, they will be kept intact;

-If to make Idle Connections back to Initial Connections, then during running process of compute node, you could rebuild connection pool by referring to rebuild connection pool `rebuild @@pool` related chapters in *Distributed Transactional Database HotDB Server [management port Command] Function Manual*, then Initial Connections status shall be recovered.
+If to make Idle Connections back to Initial Connections, then during running process of compute node, you could rebuild connection pool by referring to rebuild connection pool `rebuild @@pool` related chapters in [Management Port Command](management-port-command.md) document, then Initial Connections status shall be recovered.

 ### Limit on use of disk space